ProberControl/ProberControl/_sources/source/misc.rst.txt

 Miscellaneous Notes
 ===================

-The login for the `LucidChart <www.lucidchart.com>`_ site is as follows:
-    * Login : columbia-lightwave-research-laboratory@googlegroups.com
-    * Password : lightwave23

 The directory structure of the software must remain in this format:

 |    ├───ProberControl
-|    │   ├───bin
 |    │   ├───config
 |    │   ├───docs
 |    │   │   ├───sphinx-docs